Last modified June 11, 2026

 b) kubectl gs login [MANAGEMENT_CLUSTER]

-Management API endpoint URL: The URL of the cluster’s Kubernetes API endpoint.
-This can be also be a workload cluster, if OIDC has been set up for it.
+Platform API endpoint URL: The URL of the cluster’s Kubernetes API endpoint.
+This can also be a workload cluster, if OIDC has been set up for it.

 Context name: Name of a Giant Swarm kubectl context, generated via one of the two methods above.
 The context name normally starts with the